kckecheng/linux_os/system_call.rst

 Tools
 -------

 gdb + qemu is a good way to trace into linux kernel, however, it is not feasible for production systems.
-We are going to introudce several tools which can be leveraged for system call analysis for production systems in this section.
+We are going to introduce several tools which can be leveraged for system call analysis for production systems in this section.

+NOTES: the system call we are going to trace/analysis in this section is still __x64_sys_dup, and the user application triggers the system call is still dup_trace which can be found in previous section "Trace and Verify".

 ftrace
 ~~~~~~~~~